Social Security Disability Insurance

 Individuals who have disabilities that greatly limit or prevent their ability to work may be eligible to receive financial assistance through Social Security Disability Insurance (SSDI).Administered by the Social Security Administration (SSA), SSDI benefits provided much need support to those whose physical or mental impairments prevent them from working and earning wages.
 As SSDI benefits are often essential to those in need, ensuring that you have qualified and experienced support by your side should be your top priority.

-At The Law Offices of Peter Angelos, P.C., our Maryland Social Security Disability lawyers have spent years guiding clients through the SSDI application process.
+At Peter Angelos Law, our Maryland Social Security Disability lawyers have spent years guiding clients through the SSDI application process.
 Filled with numerous eligibility requirements, dense and technical paperwork and a number of confusing procedures, many applicants find the process severely overwhelming.
 In fact, the SSA reports that denial rates for SSDI claims are upwards of 80%, a fact that should prompt all applicants to seek the knowledgeable assistance our firm can provide.

 Because SSDI is tax funded program, it is surrounded by dense federal legislation.
 This means that the SSA is held to strict requirements about who they accept to receive SSDI benefits.
 Generally, the two most important eligibility requirements concern the nature of your disability and your work credit history.